Frequently Asked Questions (FAQ)

 Do you take donations?

 Yes we do!
-As a non-profit organization, Ghost Diving relies completely on donations, please check out our donation page.
+As a registered charity organization, Ghost Diving relies completely on donations, please check out our donate page.
+Thank you!

 Can you help us financially?

-No, for now we cannot as we are a volunteer based non-profit organization.
-We too rely on donations and sponsorships.
+No, for now we cannot as we are a volunteer based charity organization.
+We too rely on donations and sponsors.

 Can we sponsor you?